 Inability to find pleasure in things you used to enjoy.
 They’ve simply become too much effort and another thing to do, rather than something that makes you happy.

-When things like eating healthy meals, going to bed at your regular time and making time for exercise all fall by the wayside, it's time to recognice that you are not looking after yourself.
+When things like eating healthy meals, going to bed at your regular time and making time for exercise all fall by the wayside, it's time to recognise that you are not looking after yourself.

 When you know what you should be doing, but you just can’t seem to take any form of action to make it happen, often leading to a feeling of disappointment in yourself.